-The first exhibit at the new Arts Council of Brazos Valley location, 4180 Highway 6 South in College Station, will launch Oct.
-16, 2018 with colorful, abstract oil paintings and a sculpture created by Dmitri Koustov, Texas A&M visualization lecturer.
+The first exhibit at the new Arts Council of Brazos Valley location, 4180 Highway 6 South in College Station, launched in October 2018 with colorful, abstract oil paintings and a sculpture created by Dmitri Koustov, Texas A&M visualization lecturer.

 In addition to leading drawing, painting and sculpture classes in Texas A&M’s Department of Visualization, Koustov is a regular contributor to the area art scene.